ryanseghers/cv-bspline/README.md

 ## Introduction
 This has Bezier and B-spline curve (1-D) and surface (2-D) implementations in C++ using OpenCV, and also CUDA implementations.

+## Building
+This uses vcpkg to manage dependencies.
+You can install vcpkg and then run `vcpkg install` in the top directory of this project (the one containing this readme) to build dependencies.
+Then, there are different ways to tell cmake how to find the dependencies, and this currently provides a CMakePresets.json file that specifies the path to the vcpkg.cmake file using an environment variable VCPKG_ROOT.
+You can set this environment variable to the path to your vcpkg installation, or you can edit the CMakePresets.json file to specify the path to your vcpkg installation.

 ## Background and Definitions
 In this implementation, in the 1-D case, we picture the B-spline control points as defining a sequence of segments.
 Note that the last point in the sequence only ends a segment, it doesn't define another segment.